 What is a Backup?

 A backup is keeping a copy of your website files either in Cloud or your local computer so that when you live website crash you can use the backup data to restore it.
-This includes all data, images and database.
+This includes all data, images, and databases.
 A backup is always handy to restore your website quickly.

 Why Website backup is required?

-With so many plugins and so much of codes you don’t know when something goes bad and your website crash.
-A website crash means loss of data, customers, time, effort and money.
+With so many plugins and so many codes, you don’t know when something goes bad and your website crashes.
+A website crash means loss of data, customers, time, effort, and money.
 It also affects your website SEO.
-So backing up website regularly is the best solution to restore your website when it crashes.
+So backing up the website regularly is the best solution to restore your website when it crashes.

 Also Read: Top 5 SEO plugin for WordPress